-We are working as quickly as possible to fix links that are broken as a result of the move to Omni, your new academic search tool.
+We’ve made significant progress in repairing broken links in the library search tool and we are continuing to repair links daily.
 If the resource you need does not work in Omni, use E-journals or Databases to navigate to the resource.
-Please contact firstname.lastname@example.org if you have difficulty locating an item.
+Please contact email@example.com if you have difficulty locating an item.

 Women's Studies 2225G - Introduction to Girlhood Studies

 This guide will provide key resources for your WS 2225G essay.
 Visit the encyclopedia tab for electronic reference sources valuable for research topic development.
 The Books tab provides access to reference resources and a method for conducting keyword searches in the catalogue.
 The Literary Criticism tab provides access to key resources to assist in locating literary criticism for your essay.
 The Articles tab lists databases that index the subject area of English.

 A suggested Research Process is:

 Find Background information in reference sources and books.

 Define a researchable topic.
 Ensure that your topic is not so narrow that you will have difficulty finding research nor too broad that you will be overwhelmed with the number of results.

 Read more about your topic to help define a thesis for your paper.
 Keep track of keywords as you read as these will help you to conduct research for journal articles.
 What research question related to your thesis do you want to address?

 Be flexible.
 As you progress with your research it is likely that you will need to modify your topic, thesis and/or research question.
 Perhaps you are retrieving too many results and you need to narrow or perhaps as you read you uncover an aspect of the topic that is more interesting to you.
 Research is an iterative process, other ideas to explore can evolve as you read the literature.